Skip to main content

 Click Disconnect and the connection is revoked at the gateway; the token is destroyed.
 Items previously saved into your knowledge base stay put.

 Our gateway provider’s BAA isn’t signed.
-Connectors are blocked in PHI-enabled workspaces — enforced server-side — until that’s in place.
+Connectors are blocked in Restricted-mode workspaces — enforced server-side — until that’s in place.

 Troubleshooting